zedware/zedware.github.io/_posts/2022-05-30-TIPS-POWERPOINT.md

 ---
 layout: post
-title: Tips for Microsoft Powerpoint
+title: Tips for Microsoft PowerPoint
 ---

 As an Internet-era and Cloud-era engineer, writing presentations with Microsoft